(WARNING) Mutable Version: 1.3

 Be aware that by enabling the feature a bit more memory will be used, so if no clothing assets are present is better to keep the option unchecked.

-Once clothing is enabled, after compiling, any skeletalmesh with active clothing assets that takes part in the Customizable Object will transfer a copy of its clothing assets to the mutable generated counterpart, this copy includes configurations used by the clothing asset.
+Once clothing is enabled, after compiling, any skeletalmesh with active clothing assets that takes part in the Customizable Object will transfer a copy of its clothing assets to the mutable generated counterpart, this copy includes physics assets and configurations used by the clothing asset.

 = Check the result after compiling